Booodaness/Scientific-Notes/README.md

 ## To view locally

 1. [Download Obsidian](https://obsidian.md/download).
-(You could alternatively use Markdown processors such as [StackEdit](https://stackedit.io/) or [Dillinger](https://dillinger.io/), but some features of the vault such as wikilinks, kanbans, advanced tables etc. may be unavailable).
+(You could alternatively use Markdown processors such as [StackEdit](https://stackedit.io/) or [Dillinger](https://dillinger.io/), but some features such as wikilinks, kanbans, advanced tables etc. may be unavailable).

 2. Make sure you have [Git](https://git-scm.com/), then open Git bash/cmd and clone this repository into your system: